Susan Borowitz

 Susan Stevenson Borowitz is an American writer and producer.
 She is best known for her work on Family Ties, The Fresh Prince of Bel-Air, Aliens in the Family, and Pleasantville.
 During their marriage (1982–2005), she and writer and comedian Andy Borowitz co-created The Fresh Prince of Bel-Air.
 This series ran from 1990 to 1996 and led to Will Smith's stardom.
 It won NAACP's Image Award for Outstanding Comedy Series in 1993.
 In addition, Susan and Andy co-created and produced many other television situation comedies.
 Susan is the author of the comedic novel, When We’re in Public, Pretend You Don’t Know Me: Surviving Your Daughter's Adolescence So You Don't Look Like an Idiot and She Still Talks to You, published in 2003.

 Early life

-Susan Stevenson was born on March 6, 1959, in Lower Merion, Pennsylvania.
-She knew from a young age that she was passionate about writing and story creation.
-Both her parents, Robert Large Stevenson and Norma Willis Stevenson, were artists.
-As a result, there were many art artifacts scattered throughout Susan's family home.
 Growing up, she would often work on art projects, which later turned into illustrations in the form of books that she ultimately used to tell a story.
-During her years in school, the written word became her story-telling medium of choice, although she did still enjoy drawing as a form of stress relief.
+The written word became her story-telling medium of choice.
 During her time in Hollywood, she still focused on visual arts to relieve her stress.
 However, this time she shifted her focus on sewing and creating formal wear for her new Hollywood lifestyle.